KadeStyron/DevDogs-Academy/frontend/javascript/README.md

 let greetingObject = {
     // properties define values on an object
     greeting: "Hello",
+    // you can use any static string literal as a property name 'name with spaces': "Wow that name had spaces in it",
     // nested objects are valid
     nestedObject: {
         nestedGreeting: "Hello from the inside",